Dance in the Dark: Background and release

 "Dance in the Dark" was released as a promotional single from the extended play (EP) The Fame Monster—the reissue of Gaga's debut studio album, The Fame (2008)—on November 9, 2009, when it became available to purchase on iTunes Store in Belgium.
 According to MTV, Interscope Records initially planned "Dance in the Dark" as the EP's third single, but Gaga preferred "Alejandro", which was released on April 20, 2010.
-Universal Music France issued "Dance in the Dark" on August 25, 2010, to French radio, making it the EP's fourth and last single in the country.
+Universal Music Group issued "Dance in the Dark" to Australian and French radio, on July 26 and August 25, 2010, respectively, making it the EP's fourth and final single.
 In March of that year, Gaga released her first remix album entitled The Remix, which included the Monarchy Stylites rendition of the song.